 Or even better, print off a copy of the Circle Of Fifths that shows the notes of the scale in an order separated by musical fifths.

 Anyway, I said this was easy, so let's put the theory away and get back to re-tuned ukuleles.
 As I say, a common factor that puts people off is the thought that they will have to learn a bunch of new chords.
-Bear in mind though, if you know your chords for GCEA tuning, you already know the chord shapes for other key tunings so long as you keep the relationship between the strings the same!
+Bear in mind though, if you know your chord shapes for GCEA tuning, you already know the chord shapes for other key tunings so long as you keep the relationship between the strings the same!

 Play a C chord shape on the baritone - you get a G chord - one step round on the circle.
 Play a G chord shape on the baritone and you get a D (one space up on the Circle), play an A chord shape on the baritone and, you guessed it you get an E. And it applies to every chord shape you know on the C tuned ukulele - if you play that chord on a G tuned baritone, it will play the chord name of the next note on the Circle.
-Basically every chord will be the same step up as the G is from the C.
+Basically every chord will be the same step up as the G is from the C. (Incidentally, don't get foxed by minor or 7th chords - just use the Circle to tell you the root key - so C7 shape on the Baritone, plays a G7 etc.)

 Back to the Circle of Fifths - we note that the F is one step to the left of the C. Therefore, if you play a C chord shape on an F tuned ukulele you get an F chord.
 Play a G chord shape on an F tuned ukulele and again, using the circle to go one step to the left, you get a C chord.
 Play an A chord shape and you get a D. All of them being one step to the left on the circle.
 It works for all chords.

 And that really is all there is to it.
 Yes, you could use a piano keyboard to work out the fifths sequence if you like, but just printing off the Circle (or memorising it) is so much easier.
-Use the circle to work out the relationship between the chords you already know in C tuning and the key you want to tune to - and that difference in numbers of steps left or right from C on the Circle can be applied to all the chord shapes.
+Use the circle to work out the relationship between the chord shapes you already know in C tuning and the key you want to tune to - and that difference in numbers of steps left or right from C on the Circle can be applied to all the chord shapes.

 I hope that helps and I really hope it means that people will stop being worried about moving to Baritone.
 Heck, I LOVE Baritone ukes and they are no harder to play than any other!
 Bear in mind that this article just deals with changing the key tuning of the ukulele whilst keeping the string intervals the same, and doesn't apply to other more exotic tunings like dropped strings and open chords, but I may save that for another post!
 Have fun!